bipin-lekhak/bipin-lekhak.github.io/menu/about.md

 ## What I do

-Currently, working in the field of Machine Learning/Data Science.
+Since I completed undergrad in 2018, have been working in the field of Machine Learning/Data Science.

 ## Why this blog